Skip to main content

 • Click "Go."

-• Once you are taken to the site, you will have options to explore a variety of information as well as change the school you are viewing.
+Once you are taken to the site, you will have options to explore a variety of information and change the school you are viewing.

 • The district ensures that all teachers meet federal and state certificate requirements.
 Parents may request the qualifications of their child's teachers by calling Michelle Musso, Human Resources Manager, at (509) 793-7725.

-Our Title I schools qualify for federal grant money which we use for things like additional staffing, parent involvement, staff development, or extended school day opportunities to help us meet that goal.
-This update is intended to provide you with important information about this law and your child’s education.
+Our Title I schools qualify for federal grant money, which we use for additional staffing, parent involvement, staff development, or extended school day opportunities to help us meet that goal.
+This update will provide important information about this law and your child’s education.

-Please contact the principal if you would like more information about Title I activities or parent participation at your child’s school.
+Please get in touch with the principal if you would like more information about Title I activities or parent participation at your child’s school.

 Title I Teacher/Para Qualifications

-Parents of students receiving Title I Assistance Program services may request the qualifications of the child’s teacher and paraprofessional by calling Michelle Musso, Human Resources Director, at (509) 766-2650 or mmusso@mlsd161.org.
+Parents of students receiving Title I Assistance Program services may request the child’s teacher and paraprofessional qualifications by calling Michelle Musso, Human Resources Director, at (509) 766-2650 or mmusso@mlsd161.org.

 Title I School-Parent Compact